-If you need to change the appearance of the window dub-in terms of size, vertical position, horizontal position, and color-you need to use Pro Tools or SYNC I/O Setup.
+If you need to change the appearance of the window dub-in terms of size, vertical position, horizontal position, and color-you need to use Pro Tools or SYNC I/O Setup software utility (Windows only).
 These parameters cannot be adjusted from the SYNC I/O front panel controls.

-Default Window Burn settings are listed in "Restoring Factory Settings" on page 62.
+Default Window Burn settings are listed in "Restoring Factory Settings" on page 64.

-To configure a window dub using SYNC I/O Setup:
+To configure a window dub using SYNC I/O Setup (Windows only):